Access keys used on this site are:

 If you do not take up your place in your

-allocated Deanery you may not be able to find an alternative
+allocated Deanery you will not be able to find an alternative

 training post in England.